String Covering: A Survey: Covers in strings

 In order to compute the frequency cover efficiently, it turns out to be convenient to make use of the $\RSF$ (Repeating Substring Frequency) array for \s{x}, defined in Section~\ref{ssec:oc}.
 For example, in Figure~\ref{fig-st} $\RSF[2] = 5$ tells us that the substring of length $\LCP[2] = 1$ occurring at position $\SA[2] = 3$ --- that is, $a$ --- occurs 5 times in \s{x}.
 Similarly, since $\RSF[5] = 3$, we know that the substring of length $\LCP[5] = 3$ occurring at position $\SA[5] = 4$ --- that is, $aba$ --- occurs 3 times in \s{x}.

-\subsection{Approximate Covers}
+\subsection{Approximate covers}

-These algorithms generally depend on counting the minimum number of \itbf{edit operations} (insertion, deletion or substitution of a single letter) required to transform one string \s{x} into another string \s{x'}.
-In the following examples, exactly one edit operation transforms $\s{x} \rightarrow \s{x'}$ (and of course {\it vice versa}), implying that the ``distance'' between \s{x} and \s{x'} is one: \begin{itemize} \item{\itbf{insertion}:} Insert $c$ at position 2 of $\s{x} = ab$ to form $\s{x'} = acb$; \item{\itbf{deletion}:} Delete $c$ at position 2 of $\s{x} = acb$ to form $\s{x'} = ab$; \item{\itbf{substitution}:} Change $c$ to $b$ at position 2 of $\s{x} = ac$ to form $\s{x'} = ab$. \end{itemize} More generally, given strings \s{x} and \s{x'}, we define \itbf{edit distance} $E(\s{x},\s{x'})$ to be the minimum number of edit operations (usually weighted), \itbf{Levenshtein distance} $L(\s{x},\s{x'})$ the minimum number of insertions and deletions, and \itbf{Hamming distance} $H(\s{x},\s{x'})$ the minimum number of substitutions --- required to transform \s{x} into \s{x'} (and {\it vice versa})\footnote{In the literature these definitions vary.
+These algorithms generally depend on counting the minimum number of \itbf{edit operations} (insertion, deletion or substitution of a single letter) required to transform one string \s{x} into another string \s{x'}, where these operations may have different weights associated with them.
+In the following examples, exactly one edit operation transforms $\s{x} \rightarrow \s{x'}$ (and of course {\it vice versa}), implying that the ``distance'' between \s{x} and \s{x'} is one: \begin{itemize} \item{\itbf{insertion}:} Insert $c$ at position 2 of $\s{x} = ab$ to form $\s{x'} = acb$; \item{\itbf{deletion}:} Delete $c$ at position 2 of $\s{x} = acb$ to form $\s{x'} = ab$; \item{\itbf{substitution}:} Change $c$ to $b$ at position 2 of $\s{x} = ac$ to form $\s{x'} = ab$. \end{itemize} More generally, given strings \s{x} and \s{x'}, we define \itbf{edit distance ($E$)} $E(\s{x},\s{x'})$ to be the minimum number of edit operations, weighted edit distance ($WE$) if different weights are assigned to different edit operations, \itbf{Levenshtein distance ($L$)} $L(\s{x},\s{x'})$ the minimum number of insertions and deletions, and \itbf{Hamming distance ($H$)} $H(\s{x},\s{x'})$ the minimum number of substitutions --- required to transform \s{x} into \s{x'} (and {\it vice versa})\footnote{In the literature these definitions vary.
 Of course deletion/insertion at position $i$ is just a ``substitution'', so both unweighted edit distance and Hamming distance merely count two distinct Levenshtein operations as one.}.
 We use $D$ to indicate any one of $E,L,H$.
 For details see \cite[Sect.\ 2.2]{S03}.